 In this article, we will go over the 15 most important things that you should include in a short-term rental agreement and explain why you should use one.

-Also known as a vacation rental agreement, is a document that highlights the legal agreement between the owner and the renter.
+Also known as a vacation rental agreement, is a document that highlights the legal agreement between the property owner or manager and the renter.
 It is usually meant for a short rental period (between 1 and 30 days).
 Some other common names for short-term rental agreements include:

 The agreement must meet all state laws and be consistent with Airbnb’s standard policies.
 In addition to the short-term rental agreement, you must provide a copy of the Lead-Based Paint Disclosure Form for the structures built before 1978.

 A short-term rental agreement for Airbnb provides hosts with another opportunity to ensure that guests understand what can happen if they break the rules.

 A vacation rental agreement should spell out the rules for guests.
 It should also explain the penalties for breaking them.

 As a host, it gives you the right to require the guest to pay for damages resulting from violations of the agreement during the stay.
 You will gain the right to cancel a booking instantly if the property policies and rules are broken.

 A short-term rental agreement and a vacation rental agreement are the same thing.
 Given that a short-term vacation rental agreement helps define hosts’ and guests’ rights and responsibilities for a particular lease term, it is a good idea to use it every time you rent your property to new guests.